 Deadline: May 31st

-Rehabmart.com, a medical supplies retailer, contributes $25,000 annually to providing Disability Studies Scholarships to disabled and non-disabled students who are majoring in education or healthcare fields to work with individuals with disabilities.
-Qualified recipients can receive $250 to $2,500 based on unmet financial need to attend any accredited two- or four-year college in America.
+Rehabmart.com, a medical supplies retailer, contributes $25,000 annually to providing Disability Studies Scholarships.
+These go to both disabled and non-disabled students.
+They must be majoring in education or healthcare fields to work with individuals with disabilities.
+Qualified recipients can receive $250 to $2,500 based on unmet financial need attend any accredited U.S. two- or four-year college.
 Scholarship essays must clearly explain how medical technology improves the lives of disabled children or adults in 250+ words.

 Contact